Clearer wording and page priorities

-Fixed-price website refresh
+40-hour website refresh block

 Improve spacing, layout and usability on phones so the site feels more comfortable to browse.